Telecommunication-Telemedia-Assessment/bitstream_mode3_p1204_3/README.md

 - The `device_type` and `device_resolution` parameters are dependent on each other.
 The model is not trained on combinations not part of the standard, e.g. testing TV/PC with `2560x1440` as resolution is not valid, as this resolution is only suitable for tablet and mobile.

 ### Docker Usage

+With Docker you can build the software without installing any dependencies on your system.
+The only requirement is to have Docker installed.
+The Docker image is based on Ubuntu 20.04 and has been tested under Linux and macOS (Apple Silicon and Intel).

 To build a Docker image, and run the test videos, call: